 Budget Budapest – I didn’t realize this was a thing, but everyone kept saying how I should get there before all the other tourists do and jack up the prices.
 “Skip Prague” they said (note, at this point, I’ve already visited Prague twice) and as I went about researching Budapest, I knew I had to make it there at some point soon.
 I’m glad I did and here is my list of things to do in Budapest over 3 days!

 When I made it my mission to visit what everyone called “Budget Budapest”, it was because everyone said it is basically the “new” Prague – cheaper, equally (or even more) charming!
-Long after my visit, it remained to be a destination that I constantly recommend to first-time travellers or budget travellers because I had such fond memories of making my backpackers’ budget stretch quite far!
+Long after my visit, it remained to be a destination that I constantly recommend to first-time travelers or budget travelers because I had such fond memories of making my backpackers’ budget stretch quite far!

 The Breakdown of my Budapest Spending

-- Accomodation (Here’s where I stayed): private room Airbnb in a very central location near Keleti Train Station (10 minutes walk) and near Erzebert Korut for 2 nights (COST: €51/HUF15,290)
+- Accommodation (Here’s where I stayed): private room Airbnb in a very central location near Keleti Train Station (10 minutes walk) and near Erzebert Korut for 2 nights (COST: €51/HUF15,290)

 - Thermal Bath Visit: a visit to the Szechenyi Thermal Bath plus renting a locker (COST: €16/HUF5,000)